How to use subscriptions

 Events are usually injected into xMatters from an external system or application, though some events can also be initiated by xMatters itself. xMatters identifies each source, and differentiates it from other sources, based on the properties contained within the event. xMatters then creates and sends notifications to the appropriate personnel, and processes the responses.

-A subscription form, usually created by a communication plan designer, acts as a filter on events from a particular source.
+A subscription form, usually created by a workflow designer, acts as a filter on events from a particular source.
 The subscription form designer can specify:

 - Which form properties are available to use when specifying a subscription's criteria

 - Which users (or roles) can subscribe to the form